4 Quick Ways to Pixelate or Blur out Part of an Image on Mac

 The question is: how to blur the parts that only include private information you don't want to expose?

-Method 1: Remove the section in Preview
+Method 1: Remove the part in Preview (Mac)

-Method 2: Override the section in Preview
+Method 2: Override it in Preview (Mac)

 Likewise, open the image in Preview first.